Skip to main content

 Live stream: #OceanDecade First Global Planning Meeting (Monday, 13th May 2019)

 On 13-15 May 2019, the Intergovernmental Oceanographic Commission of UNESCO convened for the 1st Global Planning Meeting in preparation for the UN Decade of Ocean Science for Sustainable Development.
-The meeting took place in Copenhagen, Denmark, hosted by the National Museum of Denmark.
+The meeting took place in Copenhagen, Denmark.
 (Dr. Sumaila is introduced at 7h21m)

 View Video